 - Goddards Lane & Claridge Close play areas

 - The football field

 - Tennis court on Southward Lane

-- Grass cutting of most highway verges
+- Grass cutting of most highway verges within the village

 - Maintenance of the Winterbourne along South Street